agude/agude.github.io/_drafts/2021-06-01-data_science_job_spectrum.md

 {% capture file_dir %}/files/data-science-spectrum/{% endcapture %}

-I discovered data science as a possible career in 2014 when I was looking for something to do after [deciding not to pursue a career in academia][phd].
-Less than a year later I was a professional data scientist,[^pro] having moved across country and gotten a job with the help of [Insight][insight].
-It was there that I realized that the data science role was already splintering into multiple, specialized roles.

-[^pro]: At least in the sense that I was paid to do it...
-I don't claim to
-    have been any good.

-[phd]: /blog/should-i-get-a-phd/#but-there-are-no-jobs
+The role of a data scientist has become narrower and more specialized as the demand for them has increased.
+In my last post, [_The Data Science Split_][last_post], I talked about why I think this happened.
+In this post, I will walk through a few of the most common roles in the data ecosystem and cover what they do and what their skill sets are.

-[insight]: {% post_url 2018-08-21-should_i_go_to_insight %}
+[last_post]: {% post_url 2021-05-31-the_data_science_split %}

+It useful to know where you prefer to be on the data science spectrum, as it will determine what roles you should apply for.
+"What are the responsibilities of this position and what the key skills to be successful in it?" is one of the first questions I ask when applying to a new position.
+The answer lets me map that specific role to its place in the ecosystem and helps me determine if I would be interested in the job.

 ## The Spectrum

-But data science did not just split in two or even three pieces.
-It expanded into a full spectrum of roles.
-You could define the differences between these roles along multiple axises, but I find using just one works pretty well:
+You could define the spectrum of data science along multiple axises, but I find using just one works pretty well:[^research]

+[^research]: If I were to add a second axis, it would probably be
+    **Researchiness** to differentiate the product focused data roles covered in this post from the more academic roles present at some large companies.
+    The biggest difference is "publishing papers" is a metric more researchy roles track.

 **Engineeriness**: Roughly, how close the role is to a traditional software engineering role.

-On the "low engineeriness" side of the spectrum you have roles that work almost entirely with data and domain-specific languages for data access and processing.
-As you move towards the other end you start working with "lower-level" languages and often less on the content on the data and more on supportive tooling around it.
+On the "low engineeriness" side of the spectrum you have roles that work almost entirely with the contents of the data and domain-specific languages for data access, processing, and plotting.
+As you move towards the other end you start working with "lower-level" languages and often less on the on the data itself and more on supportive tooling around it.

-A specific job at a particular company could fall anywhere on the spectrum, but the title gives a good idea of where exactly it fits.
+A particular job at a company could fall anywhere on the spectrum, but the title gives a good idea of where exactly it fits.
 Below are five common job titles in a rough order from least to most "engineery".
 Of course, in the real world, the responsibilities of these jobs overlaps heavily with their neighbors on the spectrum.

 ### Business Analyst